World Heritage Identification Number: 1572

 Unraveling the Mysteries of Göbekli Tepe: A Prehistoric Sanctuary in South-Eastern Anatolia

 In the heart of the Germuş mountains, nestled within the verdant landscape of south-eastern Anatolia, lies the enigmatic archaeological site of Göbekli Tepe.
-This remarkable Pre-Pottery Neolithic settlement, dating back approximately 11,500 years, has captivated scholars and enthusiasts alike since its discovery in the mid-1990s.
-Inscribed as a UNESCO World Heritage Site in 2018, Göbekli Tepe offers a unique glimpse into the lives, beliefs, and artistic prowess of our early human ancestors.
+This remarkable Pre-Pottery Neolithic settlement, dating back approximately 11,500 years —millennia before Stonehenge or the Egyptian pyramids— has captivated scholars and enthusiasts alike since its discovery in the mid-1990s.
+Inscribed as a UNESCO World Heritage Site in 2018, Göbekli Tepe offers a unique glimpse into the lives, beliefs, and artistic achievements of early human communities.

 Located in the Germuş mountains of south-eastern Anatolia, this property presents monumental round-oval and rectangular megalithic structures erected by hunter-gatherers in the Pre-Pottery Neolithic age between 9,600 and 8,200 BCE.
 These monuments were probably used in connection with rituals, most likely of a funerary nature.
 Distinctive T-shaped pillars are carved with images of wild animals, providing insight into the way of life and beliefs of people living in Upper Mesopotamia about 11,500 years ago.